 Need a report that reflects how COVID-19 has impacted this market and its growth?

-The non-woven fabric market is expected to witness a healthy growth, at an estimated CAGR of over 7%, over the forecast period.
-Growing application base in the healthcare and personal care industry, along with increasing demand from the automotive industry, is expected to drive the market studied.
+The non-woven fabric market is expected to witness a healthy growth, at an estimated CAGR of over 6%, over the forecast period.
+The growing application base in the healthcare and personal care industry, along with increasing demand from the automotive industry, is expected to drive the market studied.

-Lack of awareness among consumers, wherein they consider nonwoven fabric products to be harmful to the environment (and not taking into consideration the positive quality attributes of polypropylene, which is used in making non-woven fabrics), is expected to hinder the growth of the market studied.
+However, the current situation due to the COVID-19 pandemic and a lack of awareness among the consumers, who consider nonwoven fabric products to be harmful for the environment (without taking into consideration the positive attributes of polypropylene, which is used for making nonwoven fabric), are expected to hinder the growth of the market studied.